Kubernetes on Proxmox: A Practical Guide

 Infrastructure HA is only one piece of the puzzle.
 Your applications must also be designed for resilience.
 Ensure your deployments use multiple replicas to handle node failures.
 Implement health checks and liveness probes to monitor the health of your pods.
 Consider using StatefulSets for applications requiring persistent storage and ordered deployments.
 Remember, a single container instance won't automatically restart if a node fails; Kubernetes reschedules it, which takes time.

-Optimize and Scale Your Kubernetes Cluster Performance on Proxmox
+Optimizing Kubernetes Performance on Proxmox

 Once your Kubernetes cluster is running on Proxmox, ensure it performs optimally and scales to meet your needs.
 This involves tuning your virtual machines and containers, optimizing network and storage configurations, and implementing appropriate scaling strategies.

-Tune VMs and Containers
+Tuning VMs and Containers on Proxmox for Kubernetes

 Start by monitoring resource utilization.
 Proxmox’s web interface offers a dashboard with metrics for CPU, memory, network, and disk usage.
 For example, consistently high CPU usage on a particular VM might mean increasing its allocated CPU resources or optimizing the application running within it.
 Similarly, container memory usage should be monitored to ensure they have enough resources to operate efficiently without excessive swapping.
 Consider setting resource requests and limits for your containers to prevent resource starvation and ensure predictable performance.

-Optimize Network and Storage
+Optimizing Network and Storage for Kubernetes on Proxmox

 Network and storage performance are critical for Kubernetes.
 Integrating external monitoring tools with Proxmox can provide deeper insights and customizable alerts beyond Proxmox's basic monitoring features.
 Consider tools that track network latency, throughput, and I/O operations per second (IOPS) for your storage volumes.
 For storage, consider faster storage technologies like SSDs or NVMe drives, and ensure your storage is appropriately sized for your workload.
 Effective monitoring helps identify bottlenecks and informs optimization efforts.
 Properly configuring your Container Network Interface (CNI) plugin is also crucial for optimal network performance within the cluster.